 IEM ensures that training outcomes are always linked to our clients’ critical program and mission goals, even when students are distance learners, working through self-directed computer-based training programs.
 IEM has delivered state-of-the-art, web-enabled interactive technologies to a variety of clients, helping to ensure a common understanding among team members.

 Red Teaming / Hostile Action-based Drills

 Working with clients on Red Teaming/Hostile Action-based drills, IEM helps uncover the vulnerabilities and limitations of existing emergency management plans and frameworks.
-Our Red Teaming introduces new, unknown levels of aggression which may be the result of the combined effects of devastation.
-By constructing scenarios that include unanticipated threat actors or nearly unimaginable circumstances, IEM Red Teaming/Hostile Action-based drills engage all stakeholders in areas outside their planned response comfort zones, stressing existing emergency plans in order to reveal areas of weakness and the need for improvement.
+Our Red Teaming introduces new, unknown levels of aggression that could result from the combined effects of devastation.
+By constructing scenarios that include unanticipated threat actors or nearly unimaginable circumstances, IEM Red Teaming/Hostile Action-based drills engage all stakeholders in areas outside their planned response comfort zones, testing existing emergency plans in order to reveal areas of weakness and the need for improvement.

 Doctrine Development and Integration

-IEM provides doctrine development support, program management, and publication support from a wide variety of former commissioned and non-commissioned officers—seasoned professionals who have served in peacetime and combat operation from unit level to the highest staff level in the DoD.
-The iterative process of periodic doctrine reviews with clients insures common understanding of new or revised organizational transformation which may drive further doctrine development.
+IEM provides doctrine development support, program management, and publication support from a wide variety of former commissioned and non-commissioned officers—seasoned professionals who have served in peacetime and combat operation from unit level to the highest staff level at the DOD.
+The iterative process of periodic doctrine reviews with clients ensures common understanding of new or revised organizational transformation that may drive further doctrine development.